Military Students and Families

 Students using VA benefits must submit a Veterans Certification Request each semester to receive benefits.
 Report any changes in your schedule immediately to your VA Certifying Official.

-For questions or help in using MyCAA at Drury please contact Donna King at (573) 451-2400 or email@example.com.
+For questions or help in using MyCAA at Drury please contact Daniel Jaime at (417) 873-6641 or firstname.lastname@example.org.

 The MyCAA program is open to all eligible spouses under the program guidelines below: